 |

-selling.
-Non-personal selling consists of advertising, public relations,
+Non-personal selling consists of advertising, public relations, publicity and

 |